-Notifications are everywhere these days, on our phones, computers, and even watches.
+Notifications are everywhere nowadays, on our phones, computers, and even watches.
 They allow us to stay up-to-date on the latest news, messages from friends, and more.
-But, did you know that you can also send push notifications from your e-commerce store to customers from both your website and your mobile app?
+But did you know that you can also send push notifications from your e-commerce store to customers from your website and mobile app?
 Push notifications allow you to send messages directly to your website visitors’ browsers, even after they’ve left your site.
-And with a mobile app, your notification will appear directly on their phones.
-In this blog post, we will discuss what push notifications are, how to set them up, and some best practices for increasing sales and retaining customers with them.
+And with a mobile app, your information will appear instantly on their phones.
+This blog post will discuss what push notifications are, how to set them up, and some best practices for increasing sales and retaining customers.

 Why should I utilize push notifications in my marketing mix?

-The truth about e-commerce is, customer acquisition is expensive.
-Actually, it’s at an all-time high.
-The way we’ve operated in web2, giving ownership of audiences to 3rd party platforms, has let to brands not having a direct relationship with their audiences.
-Because of this, they end up paying FAANG (or, I’m sorry, MAANG) rent, just to get their message in front of customers.
+The truth about e-commerce is customer acquisition is expensive.
+It’s at an all-time high.
+The way we’ve operated in web2, giving ownership of audiences to 3rd party platforms, has led to brands not having a direct relationship with their audiences.
+Because of this, they end up paying FAANG (or, I’m sorry, MAANG) rent to get their message in front of customers.
 And with the flip of a switch, these channels can change their algorithm to make it even harder and more expensive to connect.

 That’s why there’s been such a resurgence in email marketing.
 Until a few years ago, it was one of the few channels that e-commerce brands could control.
 Email, though a cheap marketing tool, still only gets to the eyes of 10% of your list.
-And that’s if you’re really good.
+And that’s if you’re perfect.

-SMS has become a popular tool for e-commerce brands as well because it’s a type of push notification.
-It doesn’t live in anyone’s inbox and has an open rate of 98%, But SMS can be really expensive and hard to get customers to opt-in to receiving messages.
+SMS has also become a popular tool for e-commerce brands because it’s a type of push notification.
+It doesn’t live in anyone’s inbox and has an open rate of 98%, But SMS can be costly, and hard to get customers to opt-in to receive messages.